 The rite of initiation and closure

-The Fair begins with the “alumbrao” (lighting) the night when thousands of light bulbs are lit on the main entrance, officially marking the start of the festivities.
-During this night, it’s traditional to enjoy “pescaíto frito” (fried fish) in the booths, accompanied by a glass of “fino” or manzanilla.
+The “alumbrao” marks the official start of the Fair.
+On this night, thousands of light bulbs illuminate the main entrance.
+Meanwhile, visitors enjoy “pescaíto frito” (fried fish) in the booths, paired with a glass of “fino” or manzanilla.

 The closing ceremony is celebrated with a grand fireworks display on the banks of the Guadalquivir River, marking the end of an intense week of joy and conviviality.